metrixinfo/laravel-permissions/README.md

 You may assign zero or many roles to a user, and they will inherit the permissions assigned to those roles.
 You may also assign specific permissions to a specific user.

-A user's permissions are cached
+A user's permissions are cached for increased performance.

 ## Requirements
 This package will only work with a cache that allows tags (Redis, Memcached etc.).